ArcadeAntics/this.path/README.md

     2.5. skips calls in which `file` is missing and `exprs` is used instead.

 3.  if an R script is being run from a shell, `this.path()` does a better job of extracting the command line argument `-f FILE` or `--file=FILE`.

 4.  `this.path()` saves all normalized paths within their appropriate environments, making it much faster subsequent times within the same script, and independent of working directory.

 5.  if `this.path()` does not find an executing script, it throws an error.
 This is better than `whereami::thisfile()` which returns `NULL` when it cannot find the executing script.
 If the executing script cannot be found, obviously there is a problem that needs to be addressed, so the script should not continue.

 Ignoring the direct comparison of this.path and whereami, whereami has some objectively incorrect coding issues and poor recommendations for how you should structure your projects.

 1. It treats R and Rscript as two separate applications to look for command line arguments.
-At least since R 2.5.0 (15 years ago), Rscript directly calls R, so there should not be separate cases.
+At least since R 2.5.0 (>= 15 years ago), Rscript directly calls R, so there should not be separate cases.
     Additionally, it does NOT take into account the differences between the command line applications on Windows and Unix.

 2. It checks for uses of `knitr::knit()` after checking the entire call stack for `source()` and checking the command line arguments.
-This is 100% incorrect, it should be checking for `knitr::knit()` at the same time as it checks for `source()`.
+This is incorrect, it should be checking for `knitr::knit()` at the same time as it checks for `source()`.

 3. When whereami is loaded or attached, it changes option `keep.source` to `TRUE`.
-A package should **never** be changing global options, especially without informing the user.
+A package should **never** be changing global options without asking / / informing the user beforehand.
     This may not harm your code, but it is still bad practice that should be avoided, especially for a CRAN package.

 4. When you call `whereami::thisfile()`, it forces knitr to be loaded as well.
 Again, it is changing your environment without permission.
     It should use something like `isNamespaceLoaded("knitr")` instead of `requireNamespace("knitr")` because, contrary to what the package claims, whereami should enhance rather than require knitr.

 5. Code aside, whereami suggests that an R script needing to know its own path should only be done if absolutely necessary, and that it should be set outside the context of the R script if possible.
-This is a giant load of shit.
-No elaboration is offered, they simply assert that an R script knowing its own path is bad.
-Windows batch scripts, bash scripts, C scripts, and Python scripts all have methods of requesting their own path without issue, so R should too.
+I find this answer vague and unconvincing.
+Other scripting languages have methods of requesting a script's path without issue, so R should too.
 We shouldn't be scaring programmers into thinking that this is rule-breaking or bad practice.

 ## this.path vs here